What do we do?

-The children are welcomed into three classes of 10 children.
+The children are welcomed into three classes of upto 15 children.
 The classes are of mixed age and mixed ability.
-Three members of staff are based in each class.
+Four members of staff are based in each class.
 All our staff:-

 - are trained and experienced in working with young children